All roads lead to Chennai !

 – Close to Gudur, you will find the swanky Amaravathi Highway Restaurant, this is the best, state of art restaurant on this route.
 If you are travelling to Chennai from Hyderabad, don’t miss this place !

-– After you cross Gudur, the presence of the massive metropolis of Chennai becomes evident, there are Cafe Coffee Day and other coffee outlets at regular intervals starting from Tada all the way to Chennai outskirts.
+– After you cross Gudur, the 70 odd kms from Gudur to Sri City doesn’t seem to have too many options but the road is so good, you can cover the 70 kms in about 45 minutes.
+The presence of the massive metropolis of Chennai becomes evident after Sri City, there are restaurants, Cafe Coffee Day and other coffee outlets at regular intervals starting from Tada all the way to Chennai outskirts.

 On this route, Hyderabad to Chennai takes about 11 hours including breaks.
 Doable in a single day because the roads are very good but if you want to split the drive stopping for the night, you could consider Ongole, the half way point.
 You may not find grand hotels but decent ones for a quick transit.
 Stopping at Nellore doesn’t make sense because from Nellore-Chennai is only a 3 hour drive, so you might as well drive to Chennai.
 The other option would be taking the Vijayawada route and staying in Vijayawada.